 Ketty Nivyabandi is a human rights defender and a passionate advocate for social justice.
-She was forced to flee her home as a result of her activism in May 2015, after she mobilized and successfully led women peaceful protests in her home country, Burundi.
+She was forced to flee her home country of Burundi in May 2015, after she mobilized and successfully led a series of peaceful protests.

 As a refugee and human rights defender, she has testified before the Canadian House of Commons Sub-Committee on International Human Rights on ongoing human rights violations in her country, particularly against women.
-She regularly speaks on refugee issues, democracy and human rights –with a particular focus on women human rights defenders– and the effects of conflict on women’s intimate lives.
-She was a founding member of Burundi’s Women and Girls Movement for Peace and Security, a strong apolitical voice ensuring women have a front seat at the peacemaking table.
+She regularly speaks on refugee issues, democracy and human rights –with a particular focus on female human rights defenders– and the effects of conflict on women’s intimate lives.
+She was a founding member of Burundi’s Women and Girls Movement for Peace and Security, an apolitical organisation ensuring women have a seat at the peacemaking table.

-Ketty studied International Relations, is a former journalist and a published poet.
+Ketty studied International Relations, and is a published poet.